 Furthermore, subpoenaed parties have standing to challenge the subpoenas they have been issued by filing a motion to quash the subpoena with the court.

-A motion to quash could be based on many legal grounds which excuse non-compliance.
+A motion to quash could be based on many legal grounds that excuse non-compliance.
 One common ground for refusal to comply with a subpoena is the privileged nature of the requested documents.

 A party might also have a statutory or constitutional right not to respond to the subpoena.
-Imagine a witness to a crime who is served with a standard subpoena for their testimony at a jury trial.
+Imagine a witness to a crime who is served with a standard subpoena for their testimony at a trial before a jury.

-Unbeknownst to the Los Angeles County prosecutor, the witness was in fact engaged in criminal activity at the time they witnessed the conduct which the prosecutor is interested in having the witness testify to at trial.
+Unbeknownst to the Los Angeles County prosecutor, the witness was, in fact, engaged in criminal activity at the time they witnessed the conduct that the prosecutor is interested in having the witness testify to at trial.

-The witness has a good faith belief that, if forced to testify, he or she would also be incriminated and might face prosecution.
+The witness has a good faith belief that, if forced to testify, they would also be incriminated and might face prosecution.
 On the basis of their Fifth Amendment right against self-incrimination, the witness could move to quash the subpoena to avoid being forced to disclose the criminal conduct.

 Ignoring Subpoena Is Not An Option

-As outlined above, parties may have a variety of valid justifications for refusing to comply with some, or all, or the requests issued to them in otherwise lawful subpoenas or SDTs.
+As outlined above, parties may have a variety of valid justifications for refusing to comply with some, all, or none of the requests issued to them in otherwise lawful subpoenas or SDTs.
 That said, subpoenas are court orders.

 Simply ignoring a subpoena is not an option.
 Failure to obey a lawful subpoena can result in several adverse consequences.

-First, at the request of the party which issued the subpoena, the court may issue a bench warrant for the subpoenaed party, making him or her arrestable by any peace officer with whom he or she comes into contact.
+First, at the request of the party that issued the subpoena, the court may issue a bench warrant for the subpoenaed party, making them arrestable by any peace officer with whom they come into contact.

-Disobeying a subpoena may also be punished with a contempt charge under California Penal Code § 1331.
+Disobeying a subpoena may also result in a contempt charge under California Penal Code § 1331.
 The maximum punishment for a misdemeanor contempt charge in California is generally 6 months in the county jail, a $1000 fine, or both.

 Consult with Our Criminal Lawyers